AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 3. `attr`: The attribute that applies to the file.
 In this example, that's `text=auto`.
 4. The file name itself.

-{% aside %}
-  Alternatively, you could verify that Git normalized your line endings correctly by re-cloning your repo after you've pushed up your changes.
-You should see `LF` line endings in both the index and working tree for text files.
-{% endaside %}

 For binary files like images, note that you'll see `-text` for both the index and working tree line endings.
 This means that Git correctly identified the file as binary and left it alone:

 ```